 Long stretches of beaches, a vibrant culture and charming villages make Gran Canaria a year-round, sun-drenched dream of a holiday destination.
 With a long history of tourism, the Spanish island is a bastion of European vacation breaks; holidaymakers return year after year, attracted by outstanding coastline, appealing resort towns – which come with jam-packed fun activities and amenities – and awesome natural scenery.

-Map of the best places to stay in Gran Canaria
+Map of Places to Stay in Gran Canaria

 There’s also many new chic designer resorts, for those who are looking for a little more of a bijoux beach atmosphere with stylish boutiques and upper-end shopping.
 The best places to stay in Gran Canaria come in varieties of fun, family-orientated holiday resorts, cute and quaint apartments and luxury resorts, which just leaves you to work out what part of Gran Canaria is for you.
 Here is our guide to help you decide.

 Playa del Ingles’s main draw is its huge golden beach with undulating dunes and calm, clear waters.
 The town is busy with a popping nightlife that attracts visitors from across the area to dance the night away.
 The Kasbah Centre is the nightlife spot to go to for chic bars and a vibrant gay scene – and then unwind the next day in beachside eateries.

 Lined with holiday apartments and big hotels, the crowd here is young and carefree although families enjoy summer holidays here too, as the holiday apartment complexes have big swimming pools and fun activities.